hipertipo/hTools2/Docs/_md/objects/hlibs.md

+## hLibs

-`hLibs` is not an object in the same way as the other objects in hTools, but a collection of several files containing font-related data.
+`hLibs` is a collection of files containing font-related data.

 Each lib lives in a separate file in the project’s `libs` folder.
-Most libs are stored as `.plist` files; glyph order and groups are stored in an old-school `.enc` file.
+Most libs are stored as `.plist` files.
+Glyph order and groups are stored in an `.enc` file, features are stored in `.fea` files.

-## encoding.enc
+### encoding.enc

 Encoding files are simple text files with an `.enc` extension.
 They are the default way of specifying character sets in each project, and are used to order glyphs and paint groups in the fonts.